open-telemetry/opentelemetry-specification/specification/trace/sdk.md

   will be dropped.
   * `RECORD` - `IsRecording() == true`, but `Sampled` flag MUST NOT be set.
   * `RECORD_AND_SAMPLED` - `IsRecording() == true` AND `Sampled` flag` MUST be set.
 * A set of span Attributes that will also be added to the `Span`.
-  * The list of attributes returned by `SamplingResult` MUST be immutable.
-  Caller may call this method any number of times and can safely cache the returned value.
+The returned object must be immutable (multiple calls may return different immutable objects).

 #### GetDescription